Posted by tri-cor on Thu, Sep 14th, 2017 at 8:01 pm

 Posted by tri-cor on Tue, Aug 29th, 2017 at 6:21 pm

-Tri-Cor’s 1600-hour UV stabilized woven sandbags are an inexpensive and durable solution for flood and erosion control, as well as highway barrier and construction applications.
-Attached UV tie strings provide a secure closure on all of our stock sandbags.
-We stock millions of sandbags nationwide, and can ship immediately.
+Tri-Cor’s 1600-hour UV stabilized woven sandbags are an inexpensive and durable solution for erosion and flood control, as well as highway barrier and construction applications.
+Attached UV tie strings provide a secure closure on all of our stock sandbags which can protect from flooding.
+We stock millions of bulk sandbags nationwide, and can ship immediately.
 Whether your customer needs a bale or a truckload – we can help!

 14 x 26 White 800 Denier / NO UV